amykzhang/opacity-slider/with-labels/README.md

 # opacity-slider
-Opacity range slider without text labels.
+Opacity range slider with text labels (on min/max ends).
 For 2 images.